shakfu/graph-layout/docs/OPTIMIZATION_ANALYSIS.md

-# PyCola Performance Optimization Analysis
+# graph-layout Performance Optimization Analysis

 Based on profiling results from various graph sizes and configurations.